wp-plugins/now-you-see-me/readme.md

 Press the `h` key to toggle _Now You See Me_ on and off.

-**Development of this plugin is done [on GitHub](https://github.com/jonorherrington/NowYouSeeMe).
+**Development of this plugin is done [on GitHub](https://github.com/jonorherrington/now-you-see-me).
 Pull requests welcome.
-Please see [issues reported](https://github.com/jonorherrington/NowYouSeeMe/issues) there before going to the plugin forum.**
+Please see [issues reported](https://github.com/jonorherrington/now-you-see-me/issues) there before going to the plugin forum.**

 ## Changelog ##

+### 1.1.0 - April 10, 2015 ###
+* Update GitHub url to not be CamelCase.

 ### 1.0.0 - April 10, 2015 ###
 * Initial release